 Different countries have adopted different rules regarding the tax liability on the different retirement investment options.
 Many of these are quite confusing but usually the contributions and the interest earned is not taxed until the funds are withdrawn.
 When held over long periods of time the compounding interest with delayed taxation as well as the company contributions is a major benefit of the 401(k) deferred tax type plan.

-However the risk is in how these funds may be taxed in the future.
-Variations that have been introduced include schemes where the contributions and earnings are taxed and then withdrawn tax free (Roth 401k).
+However the risk is in how these funds may be taxed in the future as governments face growing deficits and the need to raise money.
+Variations to pension schemes that have been introduced include schemes where the contributions and earnings are taxed and then withdrawn tax free (Roth 401k).

 Another option to consider is annuities.
 This particular type of investment is sometimes seen as complicated but it simply provides for a fixed income for as long as the investor lives.

 The capital is either built up over time or paid in as a single lump sum.
 Based on this capital the insurance company will calculate the amount which they will pay through the life of the investor.
 Care should be taken when choosing the annuity as returns and risk may vary with different companies.

 Investors must look carefully at how this type of retirement investment will benefit or supplement their financial needs.
 With careful planning and prudent investment strategies an annuity will provide a guaranteed lifetime income.

 Most retirement advisers believe that a diversified retirement portfolio is the ideal choice as it reduces risk.
 The different options should be combined to maximize income with the lowest element of risk.
 However this is very difficult to achieve as macro economic upheavals can seriously damage the best of portfolios.